Economic order quantity: Implementation

 He suggests that a system-based implementation would be beneficial where the number of stock-keeping units is over around 2000.
 Annual updating of data and formulae are recommended.
 A hybrid system would involve downloading data into a spreadsheet for calculation purposes and then re-applying this data within the inventory system.

-Criticisms
+Limitations

 The EOQ model and its sister, the economic production quantity model (EPQ), have been criticised for "their restrictive set[s] of assumptions.
 Guga and Musa make use of the model for an Albanian business case study and conclude that the model is "perfect theoretically, but not very suitable from the practical perspective of this firm".
 However, James Cargal notes that the formula was developed when business calculations were undertaken "by hand", or using logarithmic tables or a slide rule.
 Use of spreadsheets and specialist software allows for more versatility in the use of the formula and adoption of "assumptions which are more realistic" than in the original model.